Information You Can Use

 As the summer weather approaches, outdoor activities, particularly with physical distancing, make COVID-19 transmission less likely due to the open-air environments.
 When indoors, unvaccinated children should follow CDC guidelines and continue to universally wear masks.
 There is a vaccine in development for young children, so these precautions won’t remain forever, but in the meantime following the typical COVID-19 protocols is the best thing for children to do now to preserve their health until the vaccine is available.

-Pediatric Vaccines with Frank Zhu, MD
+Child Safety and COVID-19 with Frank Zhu, MD

 Spectrum is offering free 60 days of internet to households with K-12 or college students.
 Call (844) 488-8395 to enroll.
 Some restrictions apply.